EmbeddedSystemClass/New-GPS-Additions/README.md

 # New-GPS-Additions
 crazyflie 1.0/2.0

+Date 2016.07.16

+>>>>Branch gtgps-9 - This update and new commit contains the latest updates involving changes to sensfusion6.c The code change in function sensfusion6GetEulerRPY() corrects a minor bug.
+In addition map.js has been updated in cfclient that replaces the url from MapQuest to OpenSourceMap.
+Map.js is used to generate the display map in GpsTab.py.

 Date 2016.07.15

 >>>>Branch gtgps-9 - This new branch and new commit contains the latest updates involving changes to sensfusion6.c The code change